 MULTIPLE-TIME DOUBLES CHAMPION COACH DAVE REGENCIA SHARES THE 5 DOUBLES TIPS TO THE ART OF POACHING IN DOUBLES AND THE 9 IN-POINT SITUATIONS WHERE YOU SHOULD GO FOR THE POACH IN DOUBLES AND WIN IT FOR YOUR TEAM

-2. Leave for the poach at the Right Moment;
+- Leave for the poach at the right moment;

-4. Ensure your poach volley is of high quality to end the point; and
+- Ensure your poach volley is of high quality; and

-5. Coach Dave’s 9 in point situations where you should seek to poach in doubles
+- Coach Dave’s 9 in-point situations where you should poach.

 1. Stay very alert to hunt poaching opportunities